antoniodegou/wordupp/README/TXT/user_experience.md

 ### Bussiness Goals

 - The main goal is to carve a specific new style in the global social media zeitgeist.
-- That comes with a meager premium price for maintenance and little profit.
+- That comes with a premium price for maintenance and little profit.

 ---